Sections in this article:

 Introduction

-In this article we’ll look at what a fractal is, the discovery of fractals, types of fractals including 3D fractals, fractals in nature, how fractals are used in science and technology, fractals in the arts, other fractal watches, and this watch shown below is almost certainly the first 3D fractal watch ever made.
+In this article we’ll look at what a fractal is, the discovery of fractals, types of fractals including 3D fractals, fractals in nature, how fractals are used in science and technology, fractals in the arts, other fractal watches, and how this watch shown below is almost certainly the first 3D fractal watch ever made.
 For more info on this extraordinarily unique timepiece . . .
 Fractal Emergence watch – pricing and details.

 What is a Fractal?